Skip to content

 Follow these steps to successfully start advertising your snow removal business:

-3. Create your advertising goal: What is the purpose of your snow removal ads?
+What is the purpose of your snow removal ads?
 Are you looking to attract new customers?
 Or do you want to introduce new services to your existing customers?

-5. Set your advertising budget: Figure out how much you must spend to get a new lead ( customer acquisition cost or CAC) and how many customers you need each month.
+Figure out how much you must spend to get a new lead (customer acquisition cost or CAC) and how many customers you need each month.
 Then use this formula to set your monthly advertising budget:

-When it comes to marketing your snow removal services, effective advertising can make sure your business stands out when temperatures drop.
+When it comes to marketing your services, effective advertising can make sure your business stands out when temperatures drop.
 Now that you know the different types of snow removal ads available to you, you’re ready to try a few of them out.

 Start by investing a small amount into two or three different advertising channels and monitor their performance to see which performs best, then update your budget as you go.
 Before you know it, you’ll have a full roster of clients just in time for the snow removal season.